larbish/peer-streaming-visualization/Instructions.md

 # Coding style

+Typescript is used in a restrictive way thanks to TSLint.

+All complexe objects are defined in src/models, I do not authorize 'any' type and all variables, response, params must be typed

+In project context:

+- I create a common project containing only data models
+- I publish it on a repository manager in order to share it with all other projects (fronts and apis)

 ## Linter

-I am using TSlint even if i know it has been decrecated (angular starter generate with ng cli still use tslint, Eslint gonna be available in v10)
+For this test purpose I am using TSlint even if i know it has been decrecated.
-I like to use [airbnb good practice](https://www.npmjs.com/package/tslint-config-airbnb) TsLint (tslint.json) | Use TsLint plugin on vscode
+FI: Angular starter generate with ng cli still use tslint, Eslint gonna be available in v10 I like to use [airbnb good practice](https://www.npmjs.com/package/tslint-config-airbnb) TsLint (tslint.json) | Use TsLint plugin on vscode